-Recommendations concerning specific editions of these texts are available from the members of the faculty; as with any translation assessment, the best way to prepare is by reading the texts carefully and thoroughly (ideally more than once), and by combining a good grasp of the wider content with a firm knowledge of forms and vocabulary.
+Recommendations concerning specific editions of these texts are available from the members of the faculty.

+Students whose graduation year is 2012 or later will prepare for comps by studying Greek and Latin texts that are conveniently collected in published anthologies.
+More information on these books will be available from the department in fall 2010, but the general standards and expectations for translation comps will not change from those currently in place.
+With any translation assessment, the best way to prepare is by reading the texts carefully and thoroughly (ideally more than once), and by combining a good grasp of the wider content with a firm knowledge of forms and vocabulary.